Search

 Sensitive Restoration of a Historic Site

-Carefully restoring the site provides a high-quality scheme and amenity space for the local community.
+Carefully restoring the site also provides a high-quality scheme and amenity space for the local community.
 Preserving the heritage element, reinstating the original courtyard and replacing the hard urban surfaces with green space, all improve the outlook for the surrounding properties.

 Prioritising Sustainable Design